-- 1. Patients considered to be having an acute cerebrovascular accident (CVA) and categorized as CODE STROKE will be transported to a hospital emergency department only - A. Choice of receiving hospital will be based on the following order: - i.
-Patient/family preference - ii.
-Patients not having a facility preference or unable to communicate their preference will be transported to the closest hospital emergency department in MECKLENBURG COUNTY per mapping data - The Medical Control physician (or designee) at the destination hospital of a CODE STROKE patient will be notified IMMEDIATELY once the categorization and the destination hospital are determined - 3.
-Prehospital personnel will refrain from persuading a patient's decision
+- Patients considered to be having an acute cerebrovascular accident (CVA) and categorized as CODE STROKE will be transported to a hospital emergency department only - A. Patients with a FAST-ED score > 7 will be transported to either Atrium Health's Carolinas Medical Center or Novant Health Presbyterian Medical Center - i.
+Choice of receiving hospital will be based on the following order: - a.
+Patient/family preference - b.
+Patients not having a preference or unable to communicate their preference will be transported to the closer of these comprehensive stroke centers per mapping data - B. Patients with a FAST-ED score 0 6 will be transported to any hospital emergency department - i.
+Choice of receiving hospital will be based on the following order: - a.
+Patient/family preference - b.
+Patients not having a preference or unable to communicate their preference will be transported to the closest hospital emergency department in MECKLENBURG COUNTY per mapping data - The Medical Control physician (or designee) at the destination hospital of a CODE STROKE patient will be notified IMMEDIATELY once the categorization and the destination hospital are determined - Prehospital personnel will refrain from persuading a patient's decision